 There Are Many Fertility Treatment Options for People Trying to Start a Family

 Getting pregnant is supposed to be the easy and fun part of parenting.
 After all, teenagers seem to be able to do it while looking at their phones.
 However, most people are not ready to start a family while they are still on their parent’s phone plan.
 So that brings us to “adulting,” being responsible to the point where you plan a family with a partner you love, trust and want to parent with.
 For most people, this happens between their mid-twenties and early forties.
 This is a great time in your life to become parents but not always the optimal time to get pregnant.
 Roughly 10-12% of women will have trouble conceiving after one year of trying, this is the standard definition of infertility and time to look into fertility treatment options.
-For couples where the woman is over 35, the standard is six months of trying before investigating fertility treatments.
+For couples where the woman is over 35, the standard is six months of trying before investigating you have fertility treatments options.

 There are numerous options available for infertile couples, ranging from minimally invasive medications and procedures to IVF and gestational surrogacy.
 Most people start with minimally invasive interventions and work their way up to more invasive fertility treatment options if those don’t work.
 If the woman is under 35, and both partners are healthy, this is a great way to go.
 There is less stress on the woman’s body and the bank account.
-For women over 35, who have dwindling ovarian reserves, the infertility options presented are usually more aggressive.
+For women over 35, who have dwindling ovarian reserves, the Fertility Treatment options presented are usually more aggressive.
 This is because there is no time to wait around to see if a treatment, like IUI with a 5-10% success rate in women over 35, is going to take before moving on to more aggressive treatment options.

 Needless to say, the costs of treatments rises as you step up the levels of procedures.
 Some insurance policies will cover everything, some nothing to do with infertility, some testing only.
 Before you consult your fertility specialist you should check to see exactly what your insurance covers.
 If nothing else, you will probably be asked when you are filling out paperwork at the infertility center.